aleczaitz/HashingPixels/README.md

 ## Credits

-Created by Alec Zaitz.
+Created by Alec Zaitz 🏄‍♂️

----

-*Happy hashing!* 🏄‍